tgalal/dissononce/README.md

 # Dissononce

-Dissononce is a python implementation for Noise Protocol Framework.
+Dissononce is a python implementation for [Noise Protocol Framework](https://noiseprotocol.org/).
 A main goal of this project is to provide a simple, easy to read and understand practical reference for Noise enthusiasts, implementors and users.
 Therefore this project attempts to stick to the following guidelines:

-- Syntax is formatted to resemble as closely as possible definitions and pseudo code mentioned in Noise Specs.
+- Syntax that resembles as closely as possible definitions and pseudo code mentioned in Noise Specs.
-- Implementation should have as minimal python "magic" as possible (explicit is better than implicit).
+- As minimal python "magic" as possible (explicit is better than implicit).
-- Code should be simple, easy to read, follow and understand.
+- Code that is simple, easy to read, follow and understand.
 - Flexibility to easily adopt future changes to Noise specifications.

 ## Contents